Jacudibu/hexagon-tactics/docs/battlefield.md

     - Multiple props can be stacked on top of one another that way.
 Additional props which don't increase the height will be placed on top of the uppermost prop.
     - If these props are destroyed, anything placed on top will fall down, potentially receiving falling damage.
-    - Example: a table.
+    - Example: A table.
-- Interactable: A unit standing next to this prop might use it to trigger a certain action.
+- Interactable: A unit standing next to this prop might use it to trigger a certain action, maybe affecting other props.
     - Example: A closed door or a lever.

 ## Spawn Zones